youngsoul/lambda-packages/README.md

 ## Usage

+To use the packages with your projects, put the contents of the .tar.gz archive into your lambda .zip.

 **lambda-packages** also includes a manifest with information about the included packages and the paths to their binaries.

 ```python